SeyTi01/anilist-hide-uncommented-activity/README.md

 # Anilist: Hide Uncommented Activity

-This is a userscript that hides uncommented/unliked activity on the Anilist social-feed.
+This is a userscript that hides uncommented/unliked activity on any Anilist activity-feed.

 ## Features